Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Experiments

-For downstream tourism NLP tasks, due to the lack of sufficient evaluation datasets in the tourism domain, we adopt a well-known dialogue dataset KdConv \cite{DBLP:conf/acl/ZhouZHHZ20} and construct 4 tourism NLP datasets.
-Table 1 in the Appendix lists the detailed information of the tourism NLP datasets for each task.
-Due to space limitations, we report hyper-parameters and evaluation metrics in the supplementary material.
+For downstream tourism NLP tasks, due to the lack of sufficient evaluation datasets in the tourism domain, we adopt a well-known dialogue dataset KdConv\footnote{https://github.com/thu-coai/KdConv} (\cite{DBLP:conf/acl/ZhouZHHZ20}) and construct 4 tourism NLP datasets.
+We first use programs to annotate the raw data, then manually check and refine the labels.
+Table \ref{DataStatistics} lists the detailed information of the tourism NLP datasets for each task.
+We will introduce the process of labeling datasets for downstream tasks.

+For the tourism NER dataset, the raw data comes from the Baidu encyclopedia, and these data are also used to build a multimodal Chinese tourism knowledge graph\footnote{https://travel.xlore.cn/} (MCTKG) (\cite{DBLP:conf/icycsee/XieDWZJ0L21}).
+We use the 6 types of entities involved in MCTKG as dictionaries to obtain preliminary annotation results.
+Encoding issues with special characters can cause index shifts.
+A lack of understanding of entity context can lead to wrong entity types.
+Then, we manually add, delete, and modify unqualified labels.

+For the TravelQA dataset, we use a crawler to get user questions from the travel guide channel of ctrip.com.
+We select the answer adopted by the questioner as the gold answer from the replies, and the negative answers come from replies to other questions.

+For the TravelET dataset, we use the ontology of MCTKG for automatic labeling through the entity linking function of the XLORE platform (\cite{DBLP:journals/dint/JinLZHLZ19}).
+We then manually check and revise unqualified labels.

+For the TravelOIE dataset, we extract open relations from travel domain text by combining information extraction results based on dependency parsing (\cite{DBLP:conf/emnlp/QiuZ14}) with those based on a pre-trained model.
+The model is trained on the SpanSAOKE (\cite{DBLP:conf/pakdd/LyuSLHLS21}) dataset developed by Lyu et al., which is derived from the SAOKE (\cite{DBLP:conf/wsdm/SunLWFFL18}) dataset.
+Then, we manually add, delete, and modify unqualified triples, e.g. meaningless triples and semantically incomplete triples.